kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 ## Open Questions

-1. Should we include `Plugin` in interface names?
-While seems redundant, we may want to consistent with Scheduling layer.
 1. Type safety in extensible data colletion: `map[string]interface{}` seems like the simplest option to start, but may want to evolve to support type safety using generics or codegen.